Exploring Human Experience in the North

 Contact Deanna McLeod, Managing Editor for a copy of the submission guidelines or to subscribe.

 Links below guide you to the journal's full-text articles and book reviews available through Open Journal Systems (hosted by SFU).
+Please register as a reader at that site, to be notified when we publish new issues.

 Consultation and Resource Development in Northern Communities: Russia, Scandinavia, and Canada